wp-plugins/jquery-colorbox/readme.txt

 Individual images can be excluded by adding a special CSS class.

-Starting with version 3.8, jQuery Colorbox can also open linked contents in a Colorbox.
+jQuery Colorbox can also open linked content (external as well as inline) in a Colorbox.

 See the <a href="http://www.techotronic.de/plugins/jquery-colorbox/">plugin page</a> for demo pages.